Cloud and Data Security Industry

 The meteoric rise in the number of first-time telecommuters around the globe is a golden opportunity for hackers to target amateurs – who put data at risk, whether intentionally or not.
 And as we all know, platforms like Google, Microsoft and Salesforce do not protect data at the users’ end.
 In short, you are responsible for your SaaS data.

-However, Spanning’s cloud-native, purpose-built solutions for Office 365, Google Workspace and Salesforce protect your organization’s critical data from loss caused by ransomware and malware attacks, human error, malicious behavior and sync errors.
+However, Spanning’s cloud-native, purpose-built solutions for Microsoft 365, Google Workspace and Salesforce protect your organization’s critical data from loss caused by ransomware and malware attacks, human error, malicious behavior and sync errors.

 Learn More About Spanning Backup